 The Washington State Patrol (WSP) is the official custodian of all collision reports within the State of Washington.
 Regardless of which police agency responded to your collision, if you were involved in a car accident in anywhere in Washington state then your PTCR should be processed and made available by the Washington State Patrol.
 Click Here To Access The WRECR Online Portal, where you can search for collision reports by your name and date of incident.

 It can take several days or even weeks for a PTCR to be made available on the WRECR website, especially in situations where serious injury and/or death is involved.
 If you have any trouble obtaining a PTCR for your collision or are unsure how to proceed with your personal injury claim, we may be able to help.
 Hiring an attorney can significantly improve the value and chances of a successful outcome for your case in certain circumstances.

 Free Car Accident Legal Consultation

-If you or a loved one has been injured in a car accident, it might be in your best interests to consult with the award-winning attorneys at Davis Law Group about your potential case.
+If you or a loved one has been injured in a car accident, it might be in your best interests to consult with the personal injury attorneys at Davis Law Group about your potential case.
 Our legal team will review your case absolutely free and help you determine if you might benefit from hiring a lawyer to handle your case.

 Davis Law Group offers free legal consultations to accident victims who are facing significant medical bills and injuries resulting from a car accident.
 If we believe we can improve the value or increase the chances of a successful resolution to your case, we'll schedule you for a free in-person consultation.
 There is no obligation to hire us.
 Call our office at (206) 727-4000 or use the convenient contact form on this page to request a free case analysis from our legal team.